IlCieco/swapy-site-i18n/README.md

 To visualize the texts keys in the website, you can use the 'guide' folder as a reference.
 It follows the same pattern as the language folders and contains a picture for each of these parts (layout, talk-to-us, contact, home and team).

-### We appreciate your help to spread the word to as many languages as we can!
+### We appreciate your help to spread the word in as many languages as we can!
 Thanks!